ECE-196/docs/content/tutorials/esp32buzzer.md

 | 220 ohm Resistor  | 1         |
 ### Required Tools and Equipment

-List any tools and equipment you need here.
-(Ex, computer, soldering station, etc.)

 - A laptop with Arduino IDE downloaded
 - Depending on the speaker, soldering may be needed
 - Usb cable for connections
-- Jumper cables

 ## Part 01: Setting up the breadboard

 ### Introduction